1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: It was internationally accepted in 1884.

-31. The 180° meridian is also known as:
+31. The 180° meridian is also known as_____________.

 A) Equator